-- 1. In recognition of cultural heritage resources and the contribution they make to the character, civic pride, tourism potential, economic benefits and historical appreciation of Fort Erie, the Town will ensure the protection and conservation of cultural heritage resources.
+- In recognition of cultural heritage resources and the contribution they make to the character, civic pride, tourism potential, economic benefits and historical appreciation of Fort Erie, the Town will ensure the protection and conservation of cultural heritage resources.
 The protection of built heritage will be a consideration in all development proposals and public works.
 Significant built heritage resources and cultural heritage landscapes in the Town will be identified, recognized and conserved. - 2.
 The Town encourages the conservation, adaptive reuse, and material salvage of cultural heritage resources, where appropriate, as it is viewed as a form of environmental sustainability and contributing toward climate change mitigation. - 3.
 Cultural heritage resources and their conservation contribute to the Town's economic development through tourism and restoration trades. - 4.
 Interested Indigenous communities, public and stakeholders will be engaged in the conservation of cultural heritage resources. - 5.
 All relevant Provincial legislation and policy will be used to conserve cultural heritage resources in the Town, particularly the provisions of the Ontario Heritage Act, the Planning Act, the Provincial Planning Statement, the Environmental Assessment Act, the Municipal Act, and the Funeral, Burials and Cremation Services Act as amended by the Province. - Council will appoint the Museum Cultural Heritage Advisory Committee, which will serve as the municipal heritage committee pursuant with the Ontario Heritage Act.
-Council will consult with the Municipal Museum and Cultural Heritage Committee on matters relating to: - i. the Town's built heritage inventory and the Municipal Heritage Register; - ii. the designation of properties under the Ontario Heritage Act; - iii. applications for Heritage Alteration Permits including demolition of properties on the Municipal Heritage Register; and - iv. programs and activities to increase public awareness and knowledge of heritage conservation. - 7.
-Pursuant to Provincial regulations, the Town will use the following criteria in determining a property's cultural heritage value or interest: - i.
-The property has design value or physical value because it: - a.
-Is a rare, unique, representative, or early example of a style, type, expression, material or construction method; - b.
-Displays a high degree of craftsmanship or artistic merit; or, - c.
-Demonstrates a high degree of technical or scientific achievement. - ii.
-The property has historical value or associative value because it: - a.
-Has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to a community;
+Council will consult with the Municipal Museum and Cultural Heritage Committee on matters relating to: - i.
+Advise Council on matters relating to the collection, conservation, research, interpretation, education, and exhibition of moveable heritage; - ii.
+The Town's built heritage inventory and the Municipal Heritage Register; - iii.
+The designation of properties under the Ontario Heritage Act;